schappim/mBot-Gitbook/section-5-the-line-follower-program-introduction.md

 ---

-In this section you will learn  how to use the line sensor.
-We'll start putting together everything we learned up to now in order to construct, step-by-step, a line-following program.
+In this section you will start by learning how to use the line sensor.
+The line sensor is at the core of the line follower program that you will work on in the bulk of this section.

-In addition, we will introduce the use of a button and will learn how to create custom Scratch blocks, which is the equivalent of a programming function or subroutine.
+You will also learn how to use the button button that comes with the mCore controller, and how to create custom Scratch blocks.
+Custom Scratch blocks is the equivalent of a programming function or subroutine.
 Using custom blocks is a good practice for when our programs become large.

 By the end of this section, we will have an mBot that can follow a line, detect the end of that line, and even do a U-turn.